Momentum dependent flow correlations in deformed nuclei at collision energies available at the BNL Relativistic Heavy

 \section{Summary and Outlook}

-In this paper, we look into the momentum dependent flow correlations for collisions of deformed nuclei at RHIC energies, we study how the nuclear deformations affect these correlation coefficients between different flow harmonics.
+In this paper, we look into the momentum dependent flow correlations for collisions of deformed nuclei at RHIC energies.
+We study how the nuclear deformations affect these correlation coefficients between different flow harmonics.

-For U+U collisions, the deformed nuclear structure of uranium nuclei significantly alter the momentum dependent elliptic flow factorization-breaking coefficients when compared to the corresponding spherical case.
+For U+U collisions, the deformed nuclear structure of uranium nuclei significantly alters the transverse momentum dependent elliptic flow factorization-breaking coefficients when compared to the corresponding spherical case.
 A significant difference is visible for both flow magnitude and flow angle decorrelations.
 Though the difference is very small for isobar collisions.
 A qualitatively significant difference is visible for the factorization-breaking coefficient for the triangular flow, when comparing collisions of nuclei with or without octupole deformation.

 For the isobar collisions of Ru+Ru and Zr+Zr, despite their similarity in the mass number, there is a difference in the momentum dependent mixed-flow correlations e.g. $V_2^2-V_4(p)$ and $V_2V_3-V_5(p)$, which arises solely due to the difference in shape between the two isobars.
 The difference is distinctly visible in the ratio results of $V_2^2-V_4(p)$ between Ru to Zr , where the ratio is quite larger than 1 and also varies with the transverse momentum.
 We confirm that the effect of the nuclear deformation on flow correlations strongly depends on the centrality of the collision.
-Significant difference is observed in the factorization coefficients at higher transverse momenta between central ( 0-5\%) and ultra-central ( 0-1\%) collisions.
+A significant difference is observed in the factorization-breaking coefficients at higher transverse momenta between central ( 0-5\%) and ultra-central ( 0-1\%) collisions.

-Moreover, we find some unusual momentum dependence of some mixed-flow correlations, e.g. $V_3^2-V_2(p)V_4(p)$, where the correlation coefficient increases with increasing transverse momentum.
+Moreover, we also study the sub-leading non-linear correlations to $V_4$, namely $V_1V_3-V_4(p)$ and $V_3^2V_2^*-V_4(p)$ correlations, which we find relatively smaller and negative.
+We also find an unusual momentum dependence for $V_3^2V_2^*V_4(p)$, where the correlation coefficient increases with increasing transverse momentum, although the effect is small.
 Our model results could be tested and verified in heavy-ion experiments.
 Such observables, if tested in experiments, would put new constraints on the existing models and could open another path for the study of nuclear structure effects in relativistic heavy-ion collision.